 If you've booked a package holiday, tour operators tend to refund holidays or provide an alternative if there is an FCO warning against travel to that country, so check.

-Not necessarily – while the FCO may say it is unsafe to travel to a destination, the decision to cancel flights is with the airline and tour operators.
+Not necessarily – while the FCO may say it's unsafe to travel to a destination, the decision to cancel flights is with the airline and tour operators.

-These things are otherwise known as consequential losses and can cost £100s.
-First check with the provider if the booking is refundable whether under the terms of the booking, or as a gesture of goodwill.
+These elements are otherwise known as consequential losses and can cost £100s.
+First, check with the provider if your booking is refundable, whether under the terms of the booking, or as a goodwill gesture.

 If that doesn't work, contact your insurer.
 Some policies, especially those offering fuller protection, may cover you, often under what's known as 'abandonment protection'.
 Other policies won't.
 Some insurers set their own timescales as to when cover kicks in, for example if you're delayed by at least 24 hours.

-When British Airways suffered an IT meltdown in June 2017, a spokesperson for the Association of British Insurers told us: "The main purpose of travel insurance is to cover emergency medical expenses and other travel-related expenses like baggage loss, rather than systemic computer breakdowns like this situation."
+When British Airways suffered an IT meltdown in May 2017, causing cancellations and delays, a spokesperson for the Association of British Insurers told us: "The main purpose of travel insurance is to cover emergency medical expenses and other travel-related expenses like baggage loss, rather than systemic computer breakdowns like this situation."

-However, at the time, insurers told us that they may cover consequential losses – their responses are detailed in the table below.
+However, a number of insurers have told us they may cover consequential losses – their responses are detailed in the table below.